Hanging onto Cookware/Stoneware Boxes: Moving Every 3-4 Years?

 We are only moving 200 or so miles for our next move-Norfolk Va to Camp Lejeune NC so a DITY move is an option that would not be all that hard but I jsut can't even fathom the idea.
 I am sure we will be moving some stuff so a partial DITY is a reality.
 But the whole thing?
 I'd rather walk across stage at conference in my birthday suit.
 LOL!!!:p

-2. How should I pack my cookware and stoneware in the boxes?
+2. How can I safely store my cookware and stoneware if I don't have the original boxes?

 Similar Pampered Chef Threads